irevich/Desafio_Backend_NC/README.md

 ##### Answer codes

 The possible answer codes are :
-- 200 : In case the respective payables were listed succesfully (Have in mind that this return code does not mean necessarily that a list of payables is returned.
+- 200 : In case the respective payables were listed succesfully (Have in mind that this answer code does not mean necessarily that a list of payables is returned.
 For example, if you want all the payables with the service "Light", and there is none of them with that service, the answer code of the API will be 200 because it has made the operation successfully, but an empty list will be returned )
 - 400 : In case any of these scenarios has happened
     - The status is invalid